 - What if I have a new life, how will it look like?

 Write down your answers to the following questions above and start talking to yourself.
 Tell yourself how you feel, what you think and what you believe.
 Talk to yourself about your passion, what you enjoy doing, and what you missed doing.
 Tell yourself what you are capable of doing if no one is watching or if you don’t have to deal with the fear of other’s judging you.

 Talk to yourself freely, express yourself genuinely and take a mental note of your discussion with yourself.
 If you want, you can record your conversation with yourself.
 It’s your world, so enjoy it without a need to be cautious or polite.

 Now is the time to merge everything you have discovered about yourself together.
 What is your self-reflection outcome?
 What deeper insights into your thoughts and a vast array of experiences did you uncover?
 How well are you willing to learn from your failures, mistakes, and experiences?
 Clarify your values, capacity, priorities, and strengths.

 Read about your zodiac sign: This is because reading horoscopes allows one to reflect on life and everyday problems.
-I know that not everyone believes in horoscope but trust me, it is a good start to self-reflect because you will have a clue to your personality traits.
+I know that not everyone believes in a horoscope but trust me, it is a good start to self-reflect because you will have a clue to your personality traits.
 I recommend the following free horoscope reading sites:

 Seventh Lifepath (Life path)

-Take personality test: This will help you understand your likes and dislikes, better understand your strengths and weaknesses, understand your situation and other people.
+Take a personality test: This will help you understand your likes and dislikes, better understand your strengths and weaknesses, understand your situation and other people.
 I recommend the following free personality test you can take online: